iTzMAS/Miner-Watch/README.md

 2- Option to launch the program in another cmd if the executable is cmd based.

-3- Option to use it inside powershell instead of cmd (Might be deleted due to powershell being updated)
+3- Option to use it inside PowerShell instead of cmd (Might be deleted due to PowerShell being updated)

-If you have any issues or suggestions please tell me so I can implement them.
+If you have any issues or suggestions, please tell me so I can implement them.

 # Donations: